 Andrés Artal-Tur is Associate Professor at Technical University of Cartagena (Spain).
 His main research interest is in tourists' behaviour, marketing, and destination planning.
 More recently, his focus includes the study of the host-guest relationship in tourism, the socio-cultural dimension in the sustainability of destinations, and the social implications of COVID-19 in tourists' behaviour.

-Antónia Correia is Full Professor of Tourist Behaviour and Tourism Economics, University of Algarve and Dean at the Tourism and Hospitality School at Universidade Europeia, both in Portugal.
+Antónia Correia is Professor of Tourism Economics, University of Algarve and at the Tourism and Hospitality School at Universidade Europeia, both in Portugal.
 Research areas include consumer behaviour, tourism economics, and modelling.
 She has published more than one hundred papers in tourism, leisure, and economics journals.
 She is a member of the editorial boards of several leading journals including Journal of Travel Research, Journal of Business Research, Tourism Analysis, and Anatolia.

 Maria Pilar Jiménez-Medina is Assistant Professor at Technical University of Cartagena (Spain).
 Her main research interest is in residents' and tourists' behaviour, marketing, and products/destinations planning.
 Currently, her focus includes the study of the host-guest relationship in tourism, the socio-cultural dimension in the sustainability of destinations, and the social implications of COVID-19 in residents' and tourists' behaviour.